DISHDevEx/fonpr/README.md

 **BBO agent:**

-    Modify hyperparameters in agent_bbo.py for custom deployment
+    Modify parameters in agent_bbo.py for custom deployment

  * Google Vizier Library
  * BBO agent treats the system as a black box.
 It allows for efficient search of paremeters to optimize a function.
 It does not understand the function.